-The GGL team frequently leads outreach events to groups both within ND and the public at large, and we are always happy to share resources with other educators.
+The GGL team frequently leads outreach events to groups both within ND and the broader public at large.
+We are always happy to share resources with other educators and occasionally host consulting programs both at Notre Dame and at partner institutions.
 Contact Meghan or Justin to learn more.